Lecostarius/Hygrometer_HYT229/README.md

 wall, where it fits snugly.
 But that means that the temperature sensor becomes slow - probably because it has now great thermal contact to the case, and therefore the entire case needs to warm up or cool down before the HYT will see the actual new temperature value.
-This is a big problem since the effect of temperature on measured moisture is very large: even an offset of as little as 0.5 degree might result in a moisture reading that is several percent off.
+This is a big problem since the effect of temperature on measured moisture is very large: even an offset of as little as 0.5 degree will result in a moisture reading that is three percent off.
 It might be better to glue the HYT into a large hole with space around it, so that it keeps most of its speed.
 Speed is not the only thing; my electronics eats a bit of power (20 mA at 4 V or 80 mW) which will cause some self-heating which will make the measured relative moisture lower than reality due to a higher than actual temperature reading.